 GALLERY (if you “like” the Mac & Cheese Productions page, you can see all the photos from past camps, instead of just a selection; look under Photos > Albums)

-Afternoon Friday, July 25th – afternoon Sunday, July 27th, 2014 in Somewhere Magical, Wisconsin
+Evening Friday, October 24th – evening Sunday, October 26th, 2014 in Somewhere Magical, Wisconsin

 We will be staying in Somewhere Magical, Wisconsin, about 90 minutes from Chicago, located on an 11-acre wooded campus on the shores of Lake Michigan.
 We’ll all stay together in one building.
 You’ll be in a bedroom by yourself with all necessary linens included.
 Shared bathroom facilities.
 The building includes various rooms in which to explore and relax, including a library and meditation space.
 Meals will be home-cooked, family-style, prepared by the venue.
 We’ll all drive together from Chicago van-style.

-Cost: $450 – includes all lodging, food, transportation from Chicago, activities, and materials.
+Cost: $460 – includes all lodging, food, transportation from Chicago, activities, and materials.
+Questions/concerns about the price?
+Check out the FAQs below.

 “It was just the jolt she needed to get out of complacency.”